-- 12.1 The DSL/ Safeguarding Lead must ensure that staff understand the issues of radicalisation and extremism, that they are able to recognise the signs of vulnerability or radicalisation and extremism and know how to refer their concerns.
-The DSL/Safeguarding Lead must receive all safeguarding concerns about children and young people in the setting who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation.
-The DSL (School)/Safeguarding Lead(Home) is the main point of contact for referring concerns about radicalisation to the appropriate agencies, including Prevent.
-(Please also see 13.0 Local Procedures below) - 12.2 The DSL/Safeguarding Lead must report any concerns or issues regarding radicalisation to the Chair of Governors for the School (Chris Groom) Senior Leadership Team meetings.
-The Group Head of Safeguarding/Safeguarding Adviser must also be informed of any concerns by emailing safeguarding@ofgl.co.uk - 12.3 The DSL/Safeguarding Lead must ensure that they are aware of any local or community issues which may impact on possible radicalisation.
-They must ensure that they share any local information with the staff team. - 12.4 Staff throughout the setting must understand the issues of radicalisation and extremism be able to recognise the signs of vulnerability, radicalisation and extremism. - 12.5 Staff must refer all concerns about students who show signs of vulnerability or radicalisation to the DSL/Safeguarding Lead within one working day. - 12.6 If there are immediate concerns regarding the safety of a child or young person, staff must report concerns to the DSL/Safeguarding Lead immediately where they will be supported to refer their concerns to the police.
+- 12.3 The DSL/Safeguarding Lead must ensure that they are aware of any local or community issues which may impact on possible radicalisation.
+They must ensure that they share any local information with team members. - 12.4 Team members throughout the setting must understand the issues of radicalisation and extremism be able to recognise the signs of vulnerability, radicalisation and extremism. - 12.5 Team members must refer all concerns about children and young people who show signs of vulnerability or radicalisation to the DSL/Safeguarding Lead within one working day. - 12.6 If there are immediate concerns regarding the safety of a child or young person, team members must report concerns to the DSL/Safeguarding Lead immediately where they will be supported to refer their concerns to the police.
 All concerns must be documented on the electronic recording system.
 When there are significant concerns about a child or young person, the DSL/Safeguarding Lead in liaison with the Headteacher or equivalent/Registered Manager will make a referral to the local Prevent Team.

-At Integrated education and care settings,
+Integrated education and care settings